tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

 ms.collection: M365-identity-device-management
 ---

-# Troubleshoot Android device enrollment problems in Microsoft Intune
+# Troubleshoot Android Enterprise device problems in Microsoft Intune

-This article helps Intune administrators understand and troubleshoot problems when enrolling Android devices in Intune.
+This article helps Intune administrators understand and troubleshoot problems when Android Enterprise devices in Intune.

-## Apps on Android devices
+## Apps on Android Enterprise devices

 ### Managed Google Play apps that aren't deployed through Intune are displayed in the work profile
 System apps can be enabled in the work profile by the device OEM at the time that the work profile is created.
 This isn't controlled by the MDM provider.